stagnation/quickswitch-for-i3/README.rst

 to the one where your container went.
 If you use ``-f/--follow``, you'll be following along whether your workspace becomes empty or not.

-A similiar feature is the ``-s/--scratchpad`` flag, which searches your scratchpad, and does a ``scratchpad show`` on the window you choose.
+A similar feature is the ``-s/--scratchpad`` flag, which searches your scratchpad, and does a ``scratchpad show`` on the window you choose.

 You can also search and jump (or move) via regular expression using the